buditanrim/buditanrim.github.io/_posts/2018-09-06-preface-welcome-to-yellowstroke.markdown

 In this post, I want to talk about the core reasons why I put this blog together.

 ### Why I created this blog
-The more I work in this mysterious “design” industry, the more I discover the bigger puzzle ahead of me.
-And as I solve or understand more puzzles, I'd love to use this blog as a way for me to share what I’ve learned with you from the practical standpoint — I hope it will be useful to you.
+The more I work in this mysterious “design” industry, the more I discover newer puzzle ahead of me.
+And as I solve or understand more mysteries, I'd love to use this blog as a way for me to share what I’ve learned with you from the practical standpoint — I hope it will be useful to you.

 Think of this blog as a better version of my notebook.